BlackBerry needs to get rid of hardware unit to turn around - analysts

-CIBC World Markets cut its price target on the stock to $5.00 from $12.00, valuing BlackBerry at just $2.6 billion (1.6 billion pounds) - the amount of cash it had on its books on August 31.
+CIBC World Markets cut its price target on the stock to $5.00 from $12.00, valuing BlackBerry at just $2.6 billion - the amount of cash it had on its books on Aug.
+31.

 At that price, the company is also worth nearly half the $4.7 billion that Fairfax Financial Holdings Ltd, BlackBerry's biggest shareholder, had offered to take the company private.